DLMousey/Pyromaniac/README.md

 }
 ```

-Support for custom response shapes is on the nice-to-have list for the future so you integrate non-standard response envelopes.
+Support for custom response shapes is on the nice-to-have list for the future so you can integrate non-standard response envelopes.

 ## Feature wishlist (PRs more than welcome)

-- [ ] Optional support for long/unhelpful error messages, useful for detection raw error responses being displayed
+- [ ] Optional support for long/unhelpful error messages, useful for detection of raw error responses being displayed
 - [ ] Pseudo-random content type changes, expecting json? too bad!
-- [ ] Psuedo-random HTTP status code selection, make sure your error handling logic isn't only checking the code
+- [ ] Psuedo-random HTTP status code selection, make sure your error handling logic isn't only checking the status code

 ## Installation